 Amazon – Climate Pledge Friendly

-This sustainability trend has not gone unnoticed by the marketplaces.
-Amazon recently launched their Climate Pledge Friendly program to make it easier for consumers to make the better choice.
-For this they work together with 18 so-called ‘third-party certifications’ that help Amazon to create the conditions that products must meet in order to be recognized as sustainable.
+Given this trend, Amazon has recently launched its Climate Pledge Friendly program to make it easier for consumers to make better shopping choices.
+The marketplaces partners with eighteen third-party certifications.
+These agencies help Amazon create specific conditions that products must meet to be recognized as sustainable.

 According to founder and CEO Jeff Bezos, Climate Pledge Friendly is an easy way for customers to discover sustainable products that protect the world.
 In this way Amazon not only wants to encourage customers to make better choices, but also wants to encourage brands to make their products more sustainable.
 And that is important, because the company has ambitious goals: to be CO2 neutral by 2040, ten years earlier than the Paris Agreement.
 Amazon is already working on making operations more sustainable by targeting 100% renewable energy by 2025.
 It also plans to invest $100 million in reforestation projects and launches the Climate Pledge Fund; a $2 billion fund to invest in companies whose products and services help transition from an economy where emissions of harmful gases are minimal.

 Amazon is not the only marketplace that is catering to the growing demand for sustainable products.
 Bol.com, the largest marketplace in the Netherlands, also has various labels which indicate the different standards a product meets.
 From a general environmental label to fairtrade and Certified B Corporations, each label comes with its own conditions that companies must meet.
 Shoppers can filter product results based on these certifications or browse all sustainable products via a dedicated shopping section.
 Since 2022, the Dutch marketplace prioritizes showing consumers the most sustainable item associated with their search.